aurelia/framework/doc/article/en-US/a-production-setup.md

 ## [Setting up the Project Structure and Build](aurelia-doc://section/2/version/1.0.0)

 With the tooling installed, we can now turn our attention to setting up a basic structure for your app.
-Begin by downloading a skeleton.
+We'll begin by downloading a skeleton.
 We've got several versions available for you based on your language and tooling preferences.
-Please download them now by clicking the button below.
+Please download the latest skeletons now.

 <div style="text-align: center;">
   <a class="au-button" href="https://github.com/aurelia/skeleton-navigation/releases/latest" style="text-decoration: none; margin: 32px 8px 42px 8px;" target="_blank">Download the Skeletons</a>